osmosis-labs/osmosis/x/epochs/spec/README.md

 ## State

-Epochs module keeps `EpochInfo` objects and modify the information as epochs info changes.
-Epochs are initialized as part of genesis initialization, and modified on begin blockers or end blockers.
+Epochs module keeps [`EpochInfo`]({TODO: Link to proto}) objects and modify the information as epochs info changes.
+Epochs are initialized as part of genesis initialization, and modified on begin blockers.

 ### Epoch information type

+What do folks think about deleting this subsection entirely?
+Or how do we re-adjust it to be useful?
+I think we need to communicate that epochs are have unique identifiers, and conditions around when epoch numbers first start.

 ```protobuf
 message EpochInfo {